insane-adding-machines/frosted/README.md

 The kernel relies on [libopencm3](https://github.com/libopencm3/libopencm3/) to provide hardware abstraction.
 The frosted team maintains their own [libopencm3 branch](https://github.com/insane-adding-machines/libopencm3/) to guarantee the compatibility with the kernel.
-However, we try to contribute to the original libopencm3 project to get the changes accepted in the master repository.
+However, we try to contribute to the original libopencm3 project as we attempt to propose our changes for acceptance in the master repository.

 Here is a list of the platforms that are currently supported: